XimeraProject/ximeraExamples/README.md

 in the same place) has its own testing tile, making it relatively easy to investigate updated content, even inside a given dtx.
 Thus **Each test xourse should be named  (dtxFileName)Test.tex** e.g. ''abstractTest.tex'' for the ''abstract.dtx'' file.

-* **Each test file is named after the relevant command/environment/etc that it is testing.**
+* **Each tested command/env/etc has a folder in the testFiles folder** Each command/environment/etc that has a test file will have a folder with that command/environment/etc name (e.g. ''problem'' folder or '' link'' folder in the testFiles folder).
+In that folder will be a basic usage/test file called ''base.tex'' that tests/demos the most basic implementation of whatever is being tested.
-In most cases, this means it will be named the same as the dtx file (e.g. the ''abstract'' test file for the ''abstractTest'' xourse).
-However, often there are a number of options, or other elements that need to be demo'ed/testable for a given command/environment/etc. We don't want to have a single test file that contains all the various complexities of these things, as it becomes difficult to see what aspect ended up generating issues (if there are issues from a new update).
+However, often there are a number of options, or other elements for whatever is being tested that also need a demo/test.
+We don't want to have a single test file that contains all the various complexities of these things, as it becomes difficult to see what aspect ended up generating issues (if there are issues from testing).
-Thus test files should have a ''Base'' version that is the minimal implementation of the tested item, and then various other files that demo/test the other relevant aspects.
+Thus test files should have the ''base.tex'' file that is the minimal implementation of the tested item, and then various other files that demo/test the other relevant aspects, each named after whatever it tests (e.g. ''numbering'' or ''nesting'' for demo/testing the numbering scheme and nesting behavior inside the problem subfolder in the testFiles folder.).

 * **When Preambles are Necessary**
 Some specific test files/xourses need to load specific options or alternative files as part of their